Henry Bessemer

-Sir Henry Bessemer FRS FIES (19 January 1813 – 15 March 1898) was an English inventor, whose steel-making process would become the most important technique for making steel in the nineteenth century for almost one hundred years from 1856 to 1950.
+Sir Henry Bessemer FRS FIES (19 January 1813 – 15 March 1898) was an English inventor, whose steel-making process would become the most important technique for making steel in the nineteenth century for almost one hundred years.
 He also played a significant role in establishing the town of Sheffield, nicknamed ‘Steel City’, as a major industrial centre.

 Bessemer had been trying to reduce the cost of steel-making for military ordnance, and developed his system for blowing air through molten pig iron to remove the impurities.
 This made steel easier, quicker and cheaper to manufacture, and revolutionised structural engineering.
-One of the most significant inventors of the Second Industrial Revolution, Bessemer also made over 100 other inventions in the fields of iron, steel and glass.
+One of the most significant inventors of the Second Industrial Revolution, Bessemer also made at least 128 other inventions in the fields of iron, steel and glass.
 Unlike many inventors, he managed to bring his own projects to fruition and profited financially from their success.
 He was knighted for his contribution to science in 1879, and in the same year was made a fellow of the Royal Society.

 Father: Anthony Bessemer

 Bessemer's father, Anthony, was born in London into a Huguenot family, but moved to Paris when he was about 21 years old.
 He was an inventor who, while engaged by the Paris Mint, made a machine for making medallions that could produce steel dies from a larger model.
-He became a member of the French Academy of Science, for his improvements to the optical microscope when he was 26.
+He became a member of the French Academy of Sciences, for his improvements to the optical microscope when he was 26.
 He was forced to leave Paris by the French Revolution, and returned to Britain.
 There he invented a process for making gold chains, which was successful, and enabled him to buy a small estate in the village of Charlton, near Hitchin in Hertfordshire, where Henry was born.
 According to Bessemer he was given his name by his godfather Henry Caslon, who employed his father as a punchcutter.